 Current Position: Implementation Analyst, School Solutions

-Public Sector Experience: Larry spent more than 30 years working in the K-12 school environment, beginning as a fifth grade teacher in Bethel, Connecticut before moving to Maine in 1975.
+Public Sector Experience: Larry spent 34 years working in the K-12 school environment, beginning as a fifth grade teacher in Bethel, Connecticut before moving to Maine in 1975.
 He served as K-8 principal first in Lamoine and then Woolwich, Maine before holding the position of elementary principal and K-12 technology coordinator in Yarmouth, Maine for 20 years.

 How did you make the transition to Tyler?“After a recommendation from a fellow educator who had retired to work for Tyler’s School Solutions, I seriously considered accepting a position at Tyler when one was offered.
-After looking at Tyler’s student information system in 2007, I decided that it was a product with great potential and one that I could help grow into a state-of-the-art solution.”
+After studying Tyler’s student information system in 2007, I decided that it was a product with great potential and one that I could help grow into a state-of-the-art solution.
+In these past ten years, I've watched and helped Tyler SIS evolve into a sophisticated school solution that has met, and will continue to meet, every challenge that the changing educational world has demanded.”

-Current Position: Product Market Manager, Tyler Public Safety Solutions
+Current Position: Product Market Manager, Justice Group Products

 How did you make the transition to Tyler?“I immediately loved the products from Tyler because of the ease of use.
 Many of the RMS and CAD products I had used previously were cumbersome and hard to learn, but Tyler’s products were user friendly and an easy transition for me.”